magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-27664-magento-patch-date-of-birth-account-error.md

  **The patch is created for Adobe Commerce version:** Adobe Commerce on cloud infrastructure 2.3.4-p2

- **Compatible with Adobe Commerce versions:** Adobe Commerce on cloud infrastructure and Adobe Commerce 2.3.4 - 2.3.5-p2
+ **Compatible with Adobe Commerce versions:** Adobe Commerce on cloud infrastructure and Adobe Commerce on-premises 2.3.4 - 2.3.5-p2

 >![info]
 >